Medically reviewed by Drugs.com. Last updated on Feb 28, 2022.

 Before you have any medical tests, tell the medical doctor in charge that you are using oritavancin.
 The results of some tests may be affected by oritavancin.

-oritavancin may cause serious allergic reactions.
+Oritavancin may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
 Tell your doctor right away if you have a rash, itching, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth with oritavancin.

 Tell your doctor right away if you have bone pain.
 This may be a symptom of a bone infection (osteomyelitis).